-Share reserve.
-Under the 2012 Plan, as amended, an aggregate total of shares of our common stock were reserved for issuance, under the 2012 Plan, as adjusted.
-As of the date of this filing, our employees, directors and consultants hold outstanding stock options granted under the 2012 Plan for the purchase of up to shares of our common stock, with of those options vested as of such date.
-No other types of awards have been granted under the plan.
+Share reserve.Under the 2012 Plan, as amended, an aggregate total of issuance, under the 2012 Plan, as adjusted.
+As of the date of this filing, our employees, directors and consultants hold outstanding stock options granted under the 2012 Plan for the purchase of up to shares of our common stock, withshare reserved for of those options of those options of those optionsvested as of such date.
+No other types of awards have been granted under the plan.shares of our common stock, withof those options

 Administration.
 The 2012 Plan is administered by our board of directors, or a committee of our board of directors comprised of not less than two directors.
-Subject to the provisions of the 2012 Plan, the administrator has the complete discretion to make all decisions relating to the 2012 Plan and outstanding awards, including but not limited to, selecting individuals for the granting of awards, determining the time or times of grant and the number of shares to be covered by each award, accelerating the exercisability or vesting of any or all portion of any award, imposing limitations on awards like transfer limitations and repurchase rights, extending the exercise period of option grants within the original expiration date, adopting or altering such rules and guidelines regarding the administration of the 2012 Plan and deciding disputes arising in connection with the 2012 Plan.
-All decisions and interpretations of the administrator will be binding.
+Subject to the provisions of the 2012 Plan, the administrator has the complete discretion to make all decisions relating to the 2012 Plan and outstanding awards, including but not limited to, selecting individuals for the granting of awards, determining the time or times of grant and the number of shares to be covered by each award, accelerating the exercisability or vesting of any or all portion of any award, imposing limitations on awards like transfer limitations and repurchase rights, extending the exercise period of option grants within the original expiration date, adopting or altering such rules and guidelines regarding the administrator will be binding.
 The administrator may also delegate in writing to our CEO all or part of the administrator's authority and duties with respect to granting of awards at fair market value, provided that the delegation includes a limitation as to the amount of awards that may be granted during any period of delegation and contains guidelines as to the determination of the exercise price of any option, the conversion ratio or price of other awards and the vesting criteria.